CompIsle/Morgan-Unit-13/DesignNotes.md

  The Idea was simple rows of phones and buy/purchases buttons at the bottom, thats all the page needs and the page is an expanaded version of that original idea.

+ Some phones are on pre-order and some and out, i've thought about adding a order page I can duplicate multiple times but decided against that as I wouldn't finish in time,